11 Reasons to Visit & Exciting Things to Do in Chiapas, MexicoMexico

 There were a lot of things that we were expecting from the southern Mexican state of Chiapas: low prices, a colorful city in San Cristobal, and mountain views.
 What we weren’t expecting was to discover a destination that appears to be designed for outdoor lovers like us.

-If you love waterfalls, wildlife, and bargains, here are 11 reasons to get yourself to Chiapas immediately.
+If you love waterfalls, wildlife, and bargains, here are 11 reasons to get yourself to Chiapas immediately and amazing things to do in Chiapas while you are there.

 1. El Chiflon is magnificent.